dtarb/TauDEM/README.txt

 GDAL:  GDAL.sh installs from GDAL source.
-You could also try apt-get install gdal-bin libgdal-dev apt-get install gdal-bin=2.1.3+dfsg-1~xenial2 apt-get install libmpich-dev (on Bionic 18.04 LTS)
+You could also try apt-get install gdal-bin libgdal-dev apt-get install gdal-bin=2.1.3+dfsg-1~xenial2 apt-get install libmpich-dev (on Bionic 18.04 LTS)  [Suggested by another user - not verified]

 C++: The script GCC.sh contains some commands I've used to get the required compiler.